-Campaign statements containing 30 pages or less may be faxed provided that the faxed copy of the campaign statement is the exact copy of the original version and contains the signature of the committee treasurer.
-However, the original document, with an original signature, must still be sent by first-class mail, guaranteed overnight delivery, or personal delivery within 24 hours of the filing deadline.
+Campaign statements containing 30 pages or less may be faxed provided that the transmitted copy of the campaign statement is the exact copy of the original.
+The original statement (with an original signature) must be sent by first-class mail, guaranteed overnight delivery, or personal delivery within 24 hours of the filing deadline.
 See information in the campaign reporting kit for more details.